charles-plessy/eager/.github/CONTRIBUTING.md

 For further information/help, please consult the [nf-core/eager documentation](https://nf-co.re/eager/usage) and don't hesitate to get in touch on the nf-core Slack [#eager](https://nfcore.slack.com/channels/eager) channel ([join our Slack here](https://nf-co.re/join/slack)).

-# Code Contribution Guidelines
+## Pipeline Contribution Conventions

-To make the EAGER2 code and processing logic more understandable for new contributors, and to ensure quality.
-We are making an attempt to somewhat-standardise the way the code is written.
+To make the nf-core/eager code and processing logic more understandable for new understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.

+### Adding a New Module

 If you wish to contribute a new module, please use the following coding standards.